bill-auger/loopidity/CONTRIBUTING.md

 ### Loopidity Contribution Guidelines

-Loopidity source code, binary assets, and documentation are distributed as [Free Software][free-sw] and [Free Culture][free-culture] under the terms of the [version 3 of the GNU General Public License][gpl] (GPLv3).
-To this end, it is necessary for all contributors to be in agreement about licensing.
-This agreement is not a copyright assignment.
-It's function is merely to ensure that Loopidity remains free (as in freedom).
+All files in the Loopidity code-base are distributed as [Free Software][free-sw] and [Free Culture][free-culture] under the terms of the [version 3 of the GNU General Public License][gpl] (GPLv3).
+To this end, it is necessary for all contributions to be offered under a GPL-compatible license.
+If no license is specified, the contribution will be considered to be under the same license as Loopidity.

-In short, this means that as a contributor, you allow others to copy, distribute, and modify their copies or your work; provided that they extend this priviledge to others and credit you as the original author.
-This implies that all source materials are made available in their respective preferred forms for modification.
-For source code, this simply the source code itself.
+In short, this means that as a contributor, you allow others to copy, distribute, and modify their copies or your work; provided that they extend this privilege to others, and credit you as the original author.
+This implies that all source files are made available in their respective preferred forms for modification.
+For source code, that is simply the source code itself.
 For multimedia and documentation, this is all individual source files and/or editor project files in addition to any "mixed-down" binary artifacts.
-Refer to the [assets README][assets-readme] for details.
+Refer to the [blobs README][blobs-readme] for details.

 ### Contribution Licensing Terms